 The sub-committee continues to work closely with the Executive, Audit Committee and Board.
 Five sub-committee meetings were held during the year under review, including two joint meetings with the Audit Committee.
 The sub-committee monitored the reserves position throughout the year, by reviewing regular full year forecasts and the budget for 2023/24, which was approved by Council in October 2023.
-Principal member fees had been agreed at the Annual General Meeting in June 2023.
-The sub-committee will remain actively engaged during 2023/24 to ensure robust financial controls are in place, while supporting the Society to meet its strategic goals.
+Principal member fees for 2024/25 were agreed at the Annual General Meeting in June 2024.
+The sub-committee will remain actively engaged during 2024/25 to ensure robust financial controls are in place, while supporting the Society to meet its strategic goals.